madalin-fr/VacationAPI/README.md

 ## Dependencies

+For the vacationAPI project, the main dependencies used in the project are:

+- Microsoft.EntityFrameworkCore
+- Microsoft.AspNetCore.Authentication.JwtBearer
+- Microsoft.Extensions.Configuration
+- Npgsql.EntityFrameworkCore.PostgreSQL
+- Swashbuckle.AspNetCore

-Here's a list of the main dependencies used in this project:
+For the vacationAPI.Tests project, the main dependencies used in the project are:

+- Microsoft.EntityFrameworkCore
+- Microsoft.EntityFrameworkCore.InMemory
+- Microsoft.EntityFrameworkCore.Tools
-- `Microsoft.EntityFrameworkCore`
+- Microsoft.Extensions.Configuration
-- `Microsoft.AspNetCore.Authentication.JwtBearer`
+- NUnit
-- `Microsoft.Extensions.Configuration`
+- Moq
-- `Microsoft.Extensions.DependencyInjection`
+- NUnit3TestAdapter
-- `Microsoft.OpenApi.Models`
+- NUnit.Analyzers
-- `AutoMapper`
+- coverlet.collector

 ## Testing